Dogsplorer

 No extra room?
 If you don’t mind making yourself comfortable on the ground, a picnic blanket and small folding tray are space-saving alternatives that add a certain amount of rustic charm to eating amongst nature.

-Must-Have Gear For Dogs When Car Camping
+Must-Have Gear for Dogs when Car Camping

 Choosing the best camping gear for your dog can be overwhelming.
 After hours of research and endless testing, we’ve narrowed down our packing list to the best of the best.
-Read more about the best dog camping gear available in 2023 here.
+Read more about the best dog camping gear available in 2024 here.

-Final Thoughts: Car Camping With Dogs
+Final Thoughts: Car Camping with Dogs

 From choosing the right vehicle, to selecting the perfect campground, to packing the right gear – camping requires careful preparation.
 Don’t let this dissuade you, however.
 Following this simple guide will make car camping with dogs as easy as can be – happy camping!